 Life Van den Broek was the son of a civil law notary and trained to be a lawyer himself.
 He studied at Leiden University and at the Sorbonne in Paris, obtaining a degree in 1895 in Leiden.
 Major contribution to science Henry Moseley, in his paper on atomic number and X-ray emission, mentions only the models of Rutherford and Van den Broek.
 H. Development of the Atomic Theory.
 Modern Atomic Theory: Models In 1913, Neils Bohr, a student of 's, developed a new model of the atom.

 He proposed that electrons are arranged in concentric circular orbits around the nucleus.
 This model is patterned on the solar system and is known as the planetary model.
+The Bohr model can be summarized by the following four principles: Electrons occupy only certain orbits around the nucleus.
+In 1926 Erwin Schrödinger, an Austrian physicist, took the Bohr atom model one step further.
 History of the Atom (Atomic Theory) 92 PJA9204B 01.
 Timeline of particle discoveries.
 This is a timeline of subatomic particle discoveries, including all particles thus far discovered which appear to be elementary (that is, indivisible) given the best available evidence.